-This project is being delivered as part of the Improving Access to National Parks program.
+This project is being delivered as part of the largest visitor infrastructure program in national park history.

 Project stages and timeframes

-Repair and conservation of the historic Audley Boatshed commenced in early 2021.
-The building and immediate surrounds will remain closed to the public, and boat hire will not be available while these works are underway.
-These works are scheduled to be completed in spring 2021.
-Once the work is complete, visitors will again enjoy hiring boats and kayaks and use undercover spaces for picnics in the restored building.
+Repair and conservation of the historic Audley Boatshed commenced in early 2021, with completion in mid-2021.
+The National Parks and Wildlife Service (NPWS) has sought expressions of interest (EOI) for the lease and operation of the boatshed.
+Once this process has been completed and a new operator is appointed, visitors will again enjoy hiring boats and kayaks and use undercover spaces for picnics in the restored building.

 Community engagement and visitor updates